TueHellsternKea/study/5sem/etl/automate-excel.md

 ![](./image/openpyxl.jpg)

 ## Introduction on openpyxl
-Openpyxl is an open-source python library used to read and write data from Excel 2010+ xlsx/xlsm files.
+**Openpyxl** is an open-source python library used to read and write data from Excel 2010+ xlsx/xlsm files.
 The library is power and allows us to automate excel file at the cell level.
-We basically can achieve anything we can manually do in excel using this library and lines of python code.
+We basically can achieve anything we can manually do in excel using this library and lines of Python code.

 ## Getting started